TheVictorMunoz/FDC-101/README.md

 # FDC-101: Flare Data Connector Examples

-A comprehensive collection of working examples demonstrating Flare Data Connector (FDC) capabilities.
+A small collection of working examples demonstrating Flare Data Connector (FDC) capabilities.
 This project showcases how to integrate external data sources with Flare blockchain using various attestation types.
+For this first iteration, this repo will be focused on Web2 data attestion.

 ##  What This Project Demonstrates

 - **Web2Json Attestations**: Fetch and verify data from external APIs
 - **Weather Insurance**: Real-world insurance contracts using weather data
 - **Proof of Reserves**: Cryptographic proof systems for asset verification
-- **Cross-Chain FDC**: Multi-chain data connectivity solutions

 ##  Verified Working Examples